abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 ### Conclusion
-Inception CNN Architecture can classify upto 1000 classes, as it is trained on [ImageNet](http://www.image-net.org/) database form classes.
+Inception CNN Architecture can classify upto 1000 classes, as it is trained on [ImageNet](http://www.image-net.org/) database.

 This project was a demonstration of the _Transfer Learning_ process in Machine Learning and how it can be used for classification.
-Besides, I hope someday this can be huseful for astronomers to classify their hundreds of cluster images that they collected overnight.
+Besides, I hope someday this can be useful for astronomers to classify their hundreds of cluster images that they collected overnight.
 Other applications include - medical, military and educational.

 ### Accuracy